 - helps the parties prepare a Mediation Memorandum of Agreement to sign if they reach a settlement

-Don Sibbald, Q.C. provides mediation services for the Board.
-Mr. Sibbald was a Board Member for 12 years and brings a wealth of mediation and adjudication experience to this role.
+Tribunal members provide mediation services for the Tribunal and bring extensive mediation and adjudication experience to this role.

 Step 1.
 Request mediation